cispa/login-security-landscape/README.md

 # To Auth or Not To Auth?
 A Comparative Analysis of the Pre- and Post-Login Security Landscape

-This repository contains the code related to our paper "To Auth or Not To Auth?
+This repository contains the code of our paper "To Auth or Not To Auth?
 A Comparative Analysis of the Pre- and Post-Login Security Landscape" [IEEE S&P 2024](TODO link).

 Our code is organized into three distinct modules that can all run independently or together.
 For a high-level description of the modules please see below.
 Detailed instructions for each module can be found in the respective folders.

 ## Setup

-Run `git clone https://github.com/cispa/login-security-landscape --recurse-submodules` then follow the instructions in the respective subproject folders.
+Run `git clone https://github.com/cispa/login-security-landscape --recurse-submodules`, then follow the instructions in the respective subproject folders.

 ## [AccountFramework](AccountFramework/README.md)